 Coinbase remains a central entity within the United States digital asset ecosystem.
 Since its initial public offering on the Nasdaq in 2021, the firm has operated as a primary interface between traditional financial systems and decentralized networks.
 As the sector matures, the platform maintains its market share while navigating competition from diversified international exchanges and emerging domestic service providers.

-This analysis provides an objective assessment of Coinbase’s operational features, fee architecture, and security infrastructure to assist in determining its suitability for specific digital asset strategies.
+This analysis provides an objective assessment of Coinbase’s operational features, fee structure, and security infrastructure, outlining how the platform functions within the digital asset ecosystem.

 Platform Overview and Positioning

-This operational model has resulted in Coinbase securing a significant role in the institutional sector.
+This operational model has enabled Coinbase to secure a significant role among large financial market participants.
 The platform currently provides custodial services for approximately 80% of U.S. Spot Bitcoin and Ethereum ETFs, with total assets under custody exceeding $240 billion.
 For retail participants, the platform operates with the structural characteristics of a traditional brokerage.

 Current Market Statistics (Q1 2026):